-In his letter to the church at Philippi, the apostle Paul said that he still had a long way to go before he was all God called him to be.
-But he focused on one thing: “forgetting what is behind and straining toward what is ahead, I press on to win the prize for which God has called me heavenward in Christ Jesus” (emphasis added).
-Paul’s language envisions a runner, straining for the finish line, no watching his back, solely focused on the end.
+In his letter to the church at Philippi, the apostle Paul said he still had a long way to go before he was all God called him to be.
+But he focused on one thing: “Forgetting what is behind and straining toward what is ahead, I press on to win the prize for which God has called me heavenward in Christ Jesus” (v.13-14) (emphasis added).
+Paul’s language envisions a runner, straining for the finish line, not watching his back but solely focused on the end.

-The complaints began surprisingly quickly in Israel’s journey with God.
-They began grumbling against Moses and Aaron and even wanted to choose a new leader to take them back to Egypt!
+When God brought Israel out of Egypt, the complaints began surprisingly quickly.
+They began grumbling against Moses and Aaron and even wanted to choose a new leader to take them back to Egypt (e.g., Numbers 14:1-4)!
 They wanted to go back into slavery.
-They thought it was easier than trusting the God who had just freed them.
+They thought that slavery was easier than trusting the God who had just freed them.
 The memory of God’s miraculous works quickly melted in the heat of their desert trials.

 Our past doesn’t define us.
 Our identity in Christ does.
-When we give our lives to Christ, we are new creations, and our old life is gone (see 2 Cor.
-5:17).
-God wants us to trust Him when He says we are His masterpiece (Eph.
-2:10) and created in His image (Gen.1:26-27).
+When we give our lives to Christ, we are new creations, and our old life is gone (see 2 Corinthians 5:17).
+God wants us to trust Him when He says we are His masterpiece (Ephesians 2:10) and created in His image (Genesis.1:26-27).

 If Paul had wallowed in guilt and shame over his days of persecuting Christians, he would have never had the impact he did.
 If Joshua’s mind remained in Egypt, he couldn’t have led the people of Israel into the land God was giving them.

 God has called each of us to impact those around us for Him.
 Our history is not our destiny.
 We’ll miss our future if we hang on to the past.
-“Press in” to God and the life He is calling you to.
-Stop looking back, leave Egypt and the past behind.
+“Press in” to God and the life He is calling you to today.
+Stop looking back – leave Egypt and the past behind.

 Prayer: Father, please help me to let go of my past and “press in” to the life you have called me to.
 Please help me to forgive myself and see myself as you see me.

-Reflect: Is there something in your past you haven’t let go of?
+Reflection: Is there something you haven’t let go of in your past?
 Something you haven’t forgiven yourself for?
 Are you constantly hanging onto something God did in the past?
-It’s time to “press on’ to what God wants to do in and through you.
+It’s time to “press on’ to what God wants to do in and through you today!